 There's also a Do Not Disturb bedtime mode that will not only dim the display but also hide all notifications on the lock screen until prompted in the morning.

-There's also a new option in Control Center where it can be set to automatically end based on a specified time or location.
+There's also a option in Control Centre where it can be set to automatically end based on a specified time or location.

 Siri can intelligently make suggestions for notifications based on a number of factors including things like your location.
 For example, it will suggest putting your phone in to Do Not Disturb mode if it thinks you're at the cinema.

 It will also group notifications on the Lock Screen so you aren't instantly drowned out first thing in the morning or after a long flight.
 For those who want even more control you'll be able to have notifications delivered directly to the Notification Centre bypassing the Lock Screen altogether.

 VideoProc is a complete video processing toolbox for both Windows and Mac that can easily edit, resize, convert, enhance, stabilize & adjust any (4K) videos easily videos from GoPro, DJI, iPhone and any devices at fully GPU accelerated speed.
 Especially skilled at processing 4K videos with 30fps / 60 fps /120 fps /240 fps, large-sized videos and high speed videos shot with 120fps/240fps and slow-mo videos.
 Free Download of VideoProc by visiting "GoPro Studio".